docsifyjs/docsify/docs/custom-navbar.md

 ## HTML

-If you need custom navigation, you can create a HTML-based navigation bar (but note that documentation links begin with `#/`).
+If you need custom navigation, you can create a HTML-based navigation bar.

+!> Note that documentation links begin with `#/`.

 ```html
 <!-- index.html -->